wycats/everafter/docs/data-structure.md

 1. `Region`: A runtime definition of your data structure, explaining how to insert atoms and blocks.
-2. `Compilable`: A definition-time descripion of atoms and blocks that take `ReactiveArgument`s as inputs.
+2. `Compilable`: A definition-time descripion of atoms and blocks that take `ReactiveParameter`s as inputs.
 At runtime, EverAfter hands each `Compilable` a `RuntimeState`, getting back a function that inserts the atom or block into a runtime `Region`.
 3. `Operation`, a function that takes a region and returns an `Updater`.